Estate Planning Checklist

 Create a list of your family members

-Writing down a list of your immediate family members and dependants will allow you to plan the distribution of your estate in a way that looks after them.
-This can be especially helpful if you have dependents as it will focus your mind on who may be suitable to act as their guardians.
+Writing a list of your immediate family members and dependants will allow you to plan the distribution of your estate in a way that looks after them.
+This can be especially helpful if you have dependants as it will focus your mind on who may be suitable to act as their guardians.

 Determine the directives you would like to put in place